stekycz/nette-date-paginator-demo/README.md

 ## Description

-Allows paging by date by default per day.
+Allows paging by date by default per one day.

 It is build for PHP 5.3+ and based on Nette Framerwork 2.0.